 Form for early childhood teachers to use from Term Three to help guide the discussion with parents and/or guardians about a child’s learning and development progress.

-Further information available from Term Three
+Further information available in Term Three

 Further information about the process for early childhood teachers to recommend a child for a second year of kindergarten will be available in Term Three.
 This will include information about the Declaration of Eligibility and Second Year Statement.